A nonparametric doubly robust test for a continuous treatment effect: Analysis of data on nursing hours and hospital performance

-We apply our test, Westling's test and the discretized version of TMLE to this data set.
+We apply our test, Westling's test, and the discretized version of TMLE to this data set.
 All versions of our methods and Westling's methods have p-values of 0.
-(The 0 p-values are due to the fact that we use simulated reference distributions to estimate the p-values.)
+(Exact zeros are due to the fact that we use simulated reference distributions.)
 The discretized TMLE reports a p-value of 0.0017.
 So all the tests suggest strong statistical evidence against the null hypothesis of constant treatment effect, meaning average nursing hours does have a significant causal impact on a hospital's chance of being penalized for excess readmissions.
 This interpretation requires that we have included all important confounders in our analysis.
 If we have not, our test result is interpreted as being based on a partially adjusted estimate of association (rather than the treatment effect curve).

 Finally, we test whether an indicator for whether a hospital is in a rural or in an urban setting is a treatment effect modifier.
 We present the estimated conditional treatment effect curves for rural hospitals and for the urban hospitals in Figure~\ref{fig:aha-treatment-curve} (dashed green for the rural hospitals and dotted blue for the urban hospitals).
 We observe that for the hospitals in urban areas, the pattern of the effect curve has a shape that is close to concave and is similar to the pattern in the overall average treatment effect curve: after average nursing hours exceeds 10, increasing the average nursing hour results in a decrease in the probability of the readmission penalty.
 The increasing trend of the curve up to 8 average nursing hours seems to be counter-intuitive, but it turns out that there are not many hospitals in that range of the data and thus the left tail behavior is likely an artifact due to low sample size in that region.
 On the other hand, the effect curve for rural hospitals is wavy and does not suggest a clear pattern.